johch187/random-projects/README.md

 # random-projects
-This is some small project i have done in programming in my free time or old schoolwork
+This is a small project I have done in programming during highschool.